 Social capital is a multi-dimensional and contextual concept.
 This results in various definitions due to different approaches.
-However, the researchers' community comes to an agreement that social capital is created with networks that facilitate cooperation (Hanifan, 1916).
+However, the researchers' community come to an agreement that social capital is created with networks that facilitate cooperation (Hanifan,1916).
 This view was developed by Bourdieu (1986) and Coleman (1988) when clarifying network as a structure of more or less institutionalized relationships as well as emphasizing trust, shared norms and networks as a coordination actions driver in the society.

 The individual network resources vary with his or her tie strength (bonding/bridging) and social standing (linking) with the network members.
 Bonding can boost the consolidation in a closed network but it may, without bridging, cause the interest group and outsiders' exclusion (Portes, 2000).
 The same issue can be found with linking.
-A strong linking may benefit the interest groups by favorable funding or regulations, which leads to corruption.
-Therefore, the combination of social standing with bonding and bridging to form bonding-link and bridging-link besides a traditional way of analyzing social capital as bonding, bridging and linking is innovative and desirable for micro-research on the social capital outcomes (Nguyen & Hoang, 2016).
+A strong linking may benefit the interest groups by favourable funding or regulations, which leads to corruption.
+Therefore, the combination of social standing with bonding and bridging to form bonding-link and bridging-link besides a traditional way of analyzing social capital as bonding, bridging and linking is innovative and desirable for micro-research on the social capital outcomes (Phuc & Quyen, 2016).
 Trust has widely supported as cognitive social capital (Newton, 2001).
-The two functions of bonding and bridging have led to the popular classification of particular trust and general trust respectively (Stone, Gray, & Hughes, 2004).
+The two functions of bonding and bridging have lead to the popular classification of particular trust and general trust respectively (Stone, Gray, & Hughes, 2003).

-Social capital measurement in this study is designed based on the research of Chen, Stanton, Gong, Fang, and Li (2009), and Nguyen and Hoang (2016) to measure social capital at six dimensions: i) bonding, ii) bridging, iii) bonding-link, iv) bridging-link, v) general trust and vi) particular trust.
-The questions are focused on i) networks size, ii) contact frequency, iii) network resources, iv) reciprocal, v) individual role in the networks and vi) mutual trust (see Table 1).
+Social capital measurement in this study is designed based on the research of Chen, Stanton, Gong, Fang, & Li (2009) and Phuc & Quyen (2016) to measure social capital at six dimensions: i) bonding, ii) bridging, iii) bonding-link, iv) bridging-link, v) general trust and vi) particular trust.
+The questions are focused on i) networks size, ii) contact frequency, iii) networks resources, iv) reciprocal, v) individial role in the networks and vi) mutual trust (see table 1).

-Table 1 Social capital measurement
+Table 1Social capital measurement

-Dimension Description Social capital Questions Network Bonding (Bond) Rate the routine contact with closed network Help provided to closed network Benefit from closed network Bonding-link (Bolink) Rate the networks resources accessed by individual 1) Position/ role in political entities 2) Position/role in economic entities 3) Reputation/ influences (religious, educational, cultural, social entities) Bridging (Brid) Member of sport/art/culture club Group meeting Active role in the group Help provided to the group Benefit from the group Bridging-link (Bridlink) Rate the networks resources accessed by individual 1) Financing support 2) Relationships development 3) Social influences Trust Particular trust (Part) Rate the trust to closed network Rate the emotional intimacy Rate the borrowing possibility from the closed network Rate the lending offered to the closed network General trust (Gen) Rate the possibility to be supported Rate the reciprocal possibility
+Dimension Description Social capital Questions Network Bonding (Bond) 1) 2) 3) Rate the routine contact with closed network Help provided to closed network Benefit from closed network (Bolink) 1) Position 2) Positi the networks resources accessed by individual sition/ role in political entities sition/role in economic entities eputation/ influences (religious, educational, cultural, social es) Bridging (Brid) 1) 2) Member of sport/art/culture club Group meeting

+Dimension Description

+Social capital Questions

+3) Active role in the group

+4) Help provided to the group

+5) Benefit from the group

+Bridging-link (Bridlink) Rate the networks resources accessed by individual

+1) Financing support

+2) Relationships development

+3) So ocial influences

+Trust Particular trust (Part) 1) Rate the trust to closed network

+2) Rate the emotional intimacy

+3) Rate the borrowing possibility from the closed network

+4) Rate the lending offered to the closed network

+General trust 1) Rate the possibility to be supported

+(Gen) 2) Rate the reciprocal possibility